boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 ***Line Style***

-You can change the style of the trendline by the `Line Style` drop down option(Solid, Dot, Dash, DotDash, LongDash, and LongDashDotDot).
+You can change the style of the trendline by the `Line Style` drop-down option (Solid, Dot, Dash, DotDash, LongDash, and LongDashDotDot).

 #### Delete Trendline